TYPO3-Documentation/TYPO3CMS-Guide-CommunityExpansionCommittee/Documentation/Stage-3-Deployment/Day-1/Lesson-2.rst

 * Understand the different stages of a pipeline
 * Understand how to collaborate as a team by working on the same project
 * Understand the technology prerequisites for deployment
+* Choose a technical workflow for your project (stages)
+* Understand how distributed collaboration works

 .. _s3-d1-l2-practical-goals